universitytheater/utheater.github.io/_bylaws/1_bylaws_deans_men.md

     The President serves as the public image of the Dean’s Men.
 They are required to attend Performing Arts Roundtable meetings and panels as well as any other events expected of a campus arts leader.
 They are responsible for ensuring the continued excellence of the Dean’s Men and the cohesion of the Board.
 The President runs Board meetings.
 2. #### Secretary
     The Secretary is responsible for the successful communication of all Dean’s Men operations.
 They compose the itinerary for each Board Meeting, write and distribute meeting minutes, announce Dean’s Men events to the necessary listhosts and serve as a contact point between Board members, especially the President.
 The Secretary is also responsible for maintaining the Dean’s Men listhost.

+    The Secretary is also responsible for maintaining the Dean’s Men listhost, the Board listhost, and the Dropbox.

 3. #### Treasurer
     The Treasurer is responsible for maintaining the non-production budget of the Dean’s Men.
 They collect and allocate funds for non-production events including fundraisers, non-UT artistic projects, etc. They are also in charge of merchandise production and distribution.
-4. #### UT Committee Liaison
-    The Committee Liaison is responsible for representing the interests of the Dean's Men within the larger University Theater organization.
-They serve as a full member on both the Dean's Men Board and UT Committee.
-Dean's Men responsibilities include actively soliciting community input in order to best gauge the interests of the Dean's Men at large, advocating for those interests in committee meetings, and maintaining positive working relationships with TAPS Pro Staff.
-Committee responsibilities include deciding the UT season each quarter, participating in strike for each mainstage production, and attending the weekly meeting each Monday at 5pm , where the Liaison will report to the rest of Committee on recent Dean's Men happenings.
-5. #### Arts Chair
+4. #### Arts Chair
     The Arts Chair is responsible for facilitating the artistic endeavors of the Dean’s Men, including but not limited to play readings, collaborations, and the proposal process.
 They are expected to oversee directors, actors, and production staff for collaboration.
+They are responsible for informing the community about off-campus theatric or Shakespearian events and opportunities.
+They typically organize the show potluck that the Board hosts quarterly and spearhead Spring Shit Show productions.
-6. #### Education Chair
+5. #### Education Chair
-    The Education Chair is responsible for the implementation of Shakespeare education within the University community and beyond.
-They are responsible for overseeing the yearly after-school Shakespeare show at St. Thomas, as well as any other education opportunities within local schools that may arise.
-They are encouraged to serve as a director for the St. Thomas show but are not required to do so.
+    TThe Education Chair is responsible for the implementation of Shakespeare education within the University community and beyond.
+They are responsible for overseeing any education opportunities within local schools that may arise and lead the group of Dean’s Men dedicated to the programs they facilitate.
+They are encouraged to serve as a director for these school’s shows but are not required to do so.
-7. #### Social Chair
+6. #### Social Chair
     The Social Chair serves the social needs of the current Dean’s Men show in addition to the Dean’s Men community at large.
 They plan, organize, and serve as the contact point for any fundraiser or event hosted by the Dean’s Men Board, including the quarterly David Bevington Event.
 Funding for said events happens through the Treasurer.
 The Social Chair also maintains the Dean’s Men Facebook page and other social media pages.
+7. #### UT Committee Liaison
+    The UT Committee liaison serves as the Dean’s Men Board representative and full voting member on UT Committee.
+The UT Committee Liaison is also the show liaison to UT Committee.
+This responsibility is a year-long commitment and is in addition to their Board position responsibilities.
+They are responsible for bringing all PSA and Sexual Assault Resource sheets to Dean’s Men functions.

 8. #### Show Liaisons
     All members of the Dean’s Men Board shall operate as co-liaisons to the Dean’s Men quarterly production.
+However, one member of the Board will be selected to attend production meetings and be the main point person for the production team and another will be selected to serve as the point person for the rehearsal room.
 They are responsible for communicating effectively and alerting all relevant parties (including other Board Members) of issues that arise.

-### H. Voting Procedure

-All voting held by the Dean’s Men (e.g. show proposals and board elections) will be decided by majority vote whenever possible.
-The voting process is to be conducted as follows:

-  1. All voters will be asked to rank all of the possible candidates on their ballots in their order of preference.
-  2. The Board will count all of the first-choice votes for each candidate.
-If any candidate receives a majority (that is, over 50%) of the votes, then that candidate automatically wins.
-  3. If no candidate receives a majority, then all votes cast for the candidate with the _fewest_ votes will be redistributed to the second-choice candidate listed on each ballot.
-If any candidate has a majority at this point, then that candidate automatically wins.
-  4. This process is repeated (eliminating the ballots cast for the candidate with the fewest votes and redistributing them to the highest-ranked choice that has not yet been eliminated) until one candidate receives a majority vote.

-If all but two candidates have been eliminated via this process and the result is a tie, then the procedure for Board Elections is as follows: The most recent round of runoffs is undone and the candidate with the most votes wins.

-In the event of a tie in proposals, the procedure is as follows: There is a discussion and re-vote with the two tied candidates, and the candidate with the most votes wins.
-If a tie occurs once again between these two proposals, the Board will vote.
-If there is a tie within the Board vote, then a coin will be flipped to determine the show.
+All Board members are responsible for attending rehearsals and production meetings on a regular basis.

 ### J. Board Elections

 The Board is elected by Voting Members of the organization (as defined in Section 5) at an annual meeting specifically designated as the Board Election Meeting.
 Said meeting will take place midway through Spring Quarter.
 Voting takes place for Board positions in the order stated above, starting with the President.
 Positions may be added, subtracted, and/or altered in response to current organization conditions and requirements as the present Board deems fit.

 An email will be sent out well in advance of the Board Election Meeting calling for people to run for Board positions.
 To be eligible to run for a Dean’s Men Board position, a Voting Member of the organization must send in a statement of intent, including all of the positions they intend to run for.
-At the Board Election meeting, each candidate will present a brief statement and participate in a two minute question and answer session.
-Time will be kept by the Treasurer.
-Once all candidates complete their two minute question and answer session, all Voting Members will cast their votes by secret ballot.
-A majority vote is needed to elect a candidate (see Section 8 for our voting procedure).
-The current President and Secretary will announce the results at that time.
+A Voting Member of the organization may not run for any position on the Dean’s Men Board if they already hold an elected position with another arts leadership body that meets with the Performing Arts Roundtable as well as Iris and CES.
+At the Board Election meeting, each candidate will present 30-second a brief statement and participate in a two minute question and answer session.
+The Treasurer will keep time.
+Once all candidates complete their two-minute question and answer session, all Voting Members will cast their votes by secret ranked ballot.
+A majority vote is needed to elect a candidate.
+The current President and Secretary will count votes and announce the results at that time.
 Then voting for the following positions will go through the same process.

-Dean’s Men members who are not able to attend the Board Election meeting may vote for the representatives of their choice in absentia via email and/or Google Doc, to be managed by the Secretary.
-These absent voters are expected to read the statements of intents submitted by all directors prior to submitting their vote to the Secretary.
-They are required to provide at least one show credit for proof of voting, as well as a valid excuse (such as work, illness, class, study abroad, etc.) for their absence.
+On the secret ballot, voters will rank their choices of candidates such that in the event of a tie between two candidates, the tie may be broken by reallocation of the other parties’ votes for other candidates.
+In the event of a tie after redistribution of votes, a coin will be flipped to determine the winner of the tie.
+In this case, this information is kept to the Board for confidentiality.

 The new Board takes office during the next academic year, though they shall be trained in their new positions and aid the outgoing Board in the interim.
 The new Board is expected to attend all Dean’s Men Board meetings after they are elected.
 The incoming President will be expected to attend Performing Arts Roundtable meetings along with the current President.
 Terms last for a full academic year.
 In the event of a midterm vacancy, the relevant Chair will nominate a replacement.
 The Board will then be responsible for approving that nominee.

 ### K. Show Proposals